tedeh/jayson/README.md

 * If `router` does not return anything, the reserver will respond with a `Method Not Found` error.
 * The `Server.prototype` methods `method`, `methods`, `removeMethod` and `hasMethod` will not use the `router` method, but will operate on the internal `Server.prototype._methods` map.
+* The `router` method is expected to return instances of jayson.Method (new in 1.2)

+#### Method definition

+You can define methods with a wrapping function

 #### Server events